tellnes/dhr2/Readme.md

 ## Using CNAME

-DHFR is CNAME compatible.
+DHR2 is CNAME compatible.
 This is done by having several rules on the domain name that the CNAME record is pointing to.

     github.example.com    IN    CNAME    server.example.com

     server.example.com    IN    A        192.0.43.10
-    server.example.com    IN    TXT      "v=DHFR1; l=www.example.com"
+    server.example.com    IN    TXT      "v=DHR2/1; l=www.example.com"
-    server.example.com    IN    TXT      "v=DHFR1; l=github.com; d=github.example.com"
+    server.example.com    IN    TXT      "v=DHR2/1; l=github.com; d=github.example.com"

 This will result in: